Polynomial 6j-Symbols and States Sums: -manifold invariant

 Then for any pair $(R,G)$ as above and any $\psi\in \Hom(H,\Gr)$ we have

 where $\bar\psi$ is the image of $\psi$ in $H_2(M,\Gr)$. \end{proposition} \begin{proof} First, let us show that for each $h_1\in H_1(M,\Z)$ we have $\TV(M,L,h_1,r\eta)\in\Z[\qr][rH]$.
 We choose a base of the free part of $H$; that is we write $H=\Tor(H)\oplus \Z x_1\oplus \cdots\oplus \Z x_k$.
-Then define the ring morphism $\rho_i:\Z[\qr][H]\to \Z[\qr][H]$ as the identity on this basis except that $\rho_i(\e^{x_i})=\qr \e^{x_i}$.
+Then define the ring morphism $\rho_i{\colon\thinspace}\Z[\qr][H]\to \Z[\qr][H]$ as the identity on this basis except that $\rho_i(\e^{x_i})=\qr \e^{x_i}$.
 Clearly, the set of states and thus the state sum is invariant by $\rho_i$ for any $i$ and thus belongs to $\Z[\qr][rH]$.
 The last point follows from the fact that $\psi_*(\eta)=\psi$. \end{proof}

 \begin{remark} Suppose that $\T$ is not a quasi-regular triangulation but a generalized triangulation where some edges might be loops.
-Then all homology classes of $H_{2}(M,G)$ can't be represented on $\T$ by admissible colorings.
-Nethertheless, suppose that an admissible coloring $\wp$ is given on $\T$.
+Then not all homology classes of $H_{2}(M,G)$ can be represented by admissible colorings on $\T$.

+Nevertheless, suppose that an admissible coloring $\wp$ is given on $\T$.
 Then one can prove that the state sum $\TV(\T,\LL,h_1,\wp)$ as above is still equal to the invariant $TV(M,L,h_1,[\wp])$.
-This might be usefull for effective computations.
+This might be useful for effective computations.
 This can be proven using the fact that up to perturbing the coloring, the triangulation $\T$ can be transformed into a quasi-regular one by a sequence of elementary moves such that at each step, the locally modified coloring is admissible. \end{remark}